Jamie Christian, September 2021 / Instagram

 6’5” (195.6 cm) 1951-

 Lou Ferrigno is the most successful very tall bodybuilder of all-time.
 But he could’ve accomplished much more had he not turned to Hollywood.
 At only 21 and 6’5” 270, he won the 1973 Mr. America and Mr. Universe.
 The next year, he again won the Mr. Universe and was second behind Arnold Schwarzenegger in the Mr. Olympia tall class.
-Ferrigno competed only one more time, the 1975 Mr. Olympia, on the day he turned 24, before hanging up his posing trunks for 17 years to focus on Hulking out and other acting roles.
-In his 40s, Lou Ferrigno returned to pro bodybuilding at over 300 lbs., finishing 12th in the 1992 Olympia, 10th in the loaded 1993 Olympia, and second in the 1994 Master’s Olympia.
-But if he had never left stages and continued to compete in the ’70s and ’80s at his muscular peak, Lou Ferrigno likely would’ve won Olympia titles.
+Ferrigno competed only one more time, the 1975 Mr. Olympia, the day before he turned 24, before hanging up his posing trunks for 17 years to focus on Hulking out and other acting roles.
+In his 40s, Lou Ferrigno returned to pro bodybuilding at over 300 lbs., finishing 12th in the 1992 Mr. Olympia, 10th in the loaded 1993 Mr. Olympia, and second in the 1994 Master’s Olympia.
+But if he had never left stages and continued to compete in the ’70s and ’80s at his muscular peak, Lou Ferrigno likely would’ve won Mr. Olympia titles.

 6’6” (198 cm) 1959-

 Despite what Guinness says (they give the record to Ferrigno), Ralf Moeller is tied for the all-time tallest pro bodybuilder, and he’s the tallest ever Olympia competitor.
 He won the overall 1983 German Championships at 24 and his class at the 1986 World Championships (listed at 288 lbs.).
 Moeller then competed in the 1988 Mr. Olympia, finishing last.
 It was his only pro show (he was disqualified from the drug-tested 1990 Arnold Classic).
 Since then Ralf Moeller has had a prolific acting career.
 He is best known for his role as Hagen in Gladiator (2000).